-Introduction to Saving and Investing
+Introduction to Saving and Investment

-Savings and Investments – An introduction
+Saving and Investment – An introduction

-Very often, members of the public as well as people employed within the Financial Services industry, use the terms ‘savings’ and ‘investment’ almost interchangeably, but they are different, hence it is important to appreciate the distinction.
+Very often, members of the public as well as people employed within the Financial Services industry, use the terms ‘saving’ and ‘investment’ almost interchangeably, but they are different, hence it is important to appreciate the distinction.

 Saving – refers to the accumulation of a sum of money and is generally associated with a desire to reach a specific goal.
 For example, people save for a holiday, or a deposit for a house, or towards a Christmas gift fund.